 which contradicts the acuteness of the cone $C^+$.

-Let's assume that $\tau_0 \in \g^*$.
+We may assume that $\tau_0 \in \g^*$.
 To achieve this, we extend the linear function $\tau_0 : \g_1 \rightarrow \R$ to a linear function on the entire Lie algebra $\g$ by setting $\tau_0|_{[\g, \g]} = 0$.
 Consider the left-invariant 1-form on the group $G$ obtained by left shifts of the covector $\tau_0$.
 We will denote this 1-form by the symbol $\tau$.
-Let's show that the form $\tau$ is exact on the reachability set $\A$ of the system~\eqref{eq:carnotproblem} from the group identity.
+Let's show that the form $\tau$ is exact on the reachable set $\A$ of the system~\eqref{eq:carnotproblem} from the group identity.

-Since the group $G$ is nilpotent, the exponential map $\exp : \g \rightarrow G$ is a diffeomorphism~\cite[\S6.4]{kirillov}.
+Since the group $G$ is nilpotent, the exponential map $\exp : \g \rightarrow G$ is a diffeomorphism~\cite[\S\,6.4]{kirillov}.
 Let's calculate the images of admissible velocities under the diffeomorphism $\exp^{-1}$.
-Using the Baker-Campbell-Hausdorff-Dynkin formula~\cite{dynkin} (also see, for example, \cite[\S6.4, Theorem2]{kirillov}), for any $\xi, u \in \g$, due to the nilpotency of the Lie algebra $\g$, we have
+Using the Baker-Campbell-Hausdorff-Dynkin formula~\cite{dynkin} (also see, for example, \cite[\S\,6.4, Theorem~2]{kirillov}), for any $\xi, u \in \g$, due to the nilpotency of the Lie algebra $\g$, we have

 where $c_1,\dots,c_{s-1}$ are certain coefficients.

 Let $x = \exp{(\xi)} \in G$, and $\gamma(s) = x \cdot \exp(s u)$ be a curve such that $\gamma(0) = x$, $\dot{\gamma}(0) = x_* u$.
 Let's calculate the tangent vector at the point $\xi$ of its preimage under the diffeomorphism $\exp$: